VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

   stream of events in order to record changes in the state of the aggregate.
-* **Communication and Integration.** You can also use events to communicate between aggregates or workflows in the same or in different bounded contexts.
+* **Communication and Integration.** You can also use events to communicate between aggregates or process managers in the same or in different bounded contexts.
 Events publish to subscribers information about something that has happened.